Riding for a Cause: Lisa Etkins and the Ride Hard Challenge

 Jack’s 47-day journey across the United States begins on May 20th in San Francisco.
 He’s taking on this ride to raise awareness and funds for those affected by lung cancer.

 Just like we did in 2017, Jack will dedicate each day of his cross-country ride to someone impacted by this disease.
-Whether it’s in honor of or in memory of a loved one, you’re invited to share their name and story using the form below.
+Whether it’s in honor of or in memory of a loved one, you’re invited to share their name and story using the form above.

 On the left, you’ll see that Day 1 is dedicated to Jack’s grandmother, who lost her life to lung cancer in 2011.
 He’ll ride more than 80 miles that day in her memory.